auriq/essentia_docs/source/dlv/dlv.rst

 **Link to AWS S3**

 1. Click on **Connect** in the top menu and then the AWS S3 tab.
-2. Click on the **+Add** icon to open the input form.
+2. Click on the **+** icon to open the input form.
 3. Enter your AWS S3 credentials (bucket name, access key, secret access key) and a label if you prefer to call the bucket by another name.

-**Note:** If you are running the AWS Marketplace version of Essentia 3.1.2, you do not need to enter your AWS credentials.
+**Note:** If you are running the AWS Marketplace version of Essentia, you do not need to enter your AWS credentials.
 Instead, setup an IAM role as described in :doc:`../install/aws/iam-role`.

 4. Click on the **Add** button to add your S3 repository.
 5. Your newly added repository will be displayed in the AWS S3 table.